 If we think that you may be eligible for funding, our experienced team of solicitors and nurses will act as your advocates, representing you through the Checklist, Full Assessment and Appeals process if necessary, to secure your funding.

-We can do this either on a No Win No Fee * basis or on a fixed fee basis.
+We can do this on a No Win No Fee * basis.

 If you have already arranged for a Full Assessment to take place – don’t worry – we can still help.

 We can also help if you would like to Appeal and Assessment.